 Online group therapy

 Some online therapists offer online group therapy.
 Online group therapy is similar to traditional group therapy regarding the support you can get and its unique benefits.
 Namely, online therapy can provide a sense of community or belonging since you are with people who understand what you’re going through.

 In online group counseling, you meet with a small number of people (typically 5 to 8) who share similar issues for a session with your therapist that lasts from 30-60 minutes.
 You can communicate with everyone else in the group online via chat rooms or other messaging apps.

 Unlike some traditional talk therapy groups (closed groups) where everyone starts a series of sessions simultaneously, online group sessions give participants more flexibility since online group members can log on at different times.

 Choosing to buy into an online web therapy service is one of the first hurdles that you will most likely overcome, we have found out there are two more waiting for you.
-One being pinpointing things in your day-to-day life to focus on once in therapy, and secondly getting the sometimes awkward situation going from talking with a total stranger.
-We made this blog just for that reason, to help get the ball rolling as your onlinr counselling sessions start.
+One being finding things to work on in therapy that happen in your daily life, and secondly getting through the sometimes awkward situation going from talking with a total stranger.
+Our article on What To Talk About In Therapy will help prepare you to push past those first 5 awkward minutes.

 Here are five online therapy options worth exploring if you’re curious about online therapy:

 BetterHelp is one of the most popular online therapy services because it is a simple-to-use, fairly affordable online therapy business that will meet a wide variety of mental health needs.

 Before booking an appointment with a therapist at BetterHelp, users may read through the available therapy professionals’ bios.
 This way, you can pinpoint a therapist you think would make a great match for you.
 And if things don’t pan out, BetterHelp is known for how easy it is to switch therapists to find a better match.